As a building owner, if you intend to carry out any work covered by the Act you must inform the relevant adjoining owners before starting work.

 The Act requires ALL adjoining owners to be served Notices.

-The person receiving the Notice may give his consent in writing, dissent in writing or do nothing.
+The person receiving the Notice may either give his/her consent in writing, not consent (dissent) in writing or do nothing.

 If the Notice is dissented then a 'dispute' has arisen and a surveyor or surveyors must be appointed to resolve the dispute.

-If, after 14 days from the service of the Notice, no response has been received, a dispute is deemed to have arisen.
+If no response is received after 14 days from service of a Section 3 or Section 6 Notice, a dispute is deemed to have arisen.

-We identify Notices that are required to be served.
+We identify and advise on Notices required to be served.

 We carry out Land Registry searches to ensure the legal owners of property are identified.

-We draft the Notices and serve them on your behalf if you authorise us to do so.
+We draft Notices and serve them on your behalf, subject to your authorisation.

 Notices should preferably not come as a surprise to your neighbour.
 We are happy to liaise with your neighbours to explain your plans and the party wall process if you wish.
 Early neighbour communication often resolves concerns before they become issues and can ultimately save professional fees.